SYNAPSE & SYNAPSE II

 - SYNAPSE II – OutcomeS and ElectroencephalographY followiNg NeonAtal EncePhalopathy: an ObSErvational Study

-- Professor Geraldine Boylan, Professor of Neonatal Physiology, University College Cork & Director of Irish Centre for Fetal and Neonatal Translational Research (INFANT)
+- Professor Geraldine Boylan, Professor of Neonatal Physiology, University College Cork & Director of The Irish Centre for Maternal and Child Health Research (INFANT)

 - Professor Deirdre Murray, Consultant Paediatrician and Senior Lecturer, Department of Paediatrics and Child Health, UCC